You are on our United Kingdom site

 Several new rights will be introduced

 The net effect of these reforms is likely to lead to an increase in workers’ awareness of trade unions, which may in turn lead to an increase in the level of union membership.
-We may also see more pro-active steps being taken by trade unions, particularly to enter sectors where they have not traditionally had a presence – which could now be done more easily through the means of new digital access request rights.
-The new Government promises a sea change in union rights and protections and a ‘new era’ of partnership between employers, unions and the Government.
+We may also see more pro-active steps being taken by trade unions, particularly to enter sectors where they have not traditionally had a presence – which could now be done more easily through the means of new digital access request rights which could (under the consultation proposals) be extensive.
+The Government promises a sea change in union rights and protections and a ‘new era’ of partnership between employers, unions and the Government.
 Employers who may not have previously had to engage with unions may have to start doing so.

 Also, previously, the Government said it wants to ensure “at a minimum” that any proposals to introduce surveillance technologies in the workplace are subject to consultation and negotiation, with a view to agreement of trade unions or staff representatives.
 The Next Steps document has promised as part of the Government’s longer-term reform plan to consult on surveillance technologies and negotiations with trade unions and staff representatives.